ABOUT VINTAGE COLLEGE

 Vintage College Seminar exists to equip students to know, live, and advance the gospel.
 Our goal is to provide a safe place to talk about difficult topics and provide students with a launching pad for being leaders on campus and around our city.
 Students can feel free to jump into the class on any given week.
 Questions?
 Email Ted Yap, College and Students Director for Vintage Church Downtown.

 LOVE THE CITY: SPRING BREAK

-Love The City Spring Break is a week long project for college students that builds relationships and lays the foundation for long-term service and transformation in Downtown Raleigh.
-This Spring Break, 3/11-3/15, you’re invited to join us for a week of comprehensive theological training service to the people of our city through organizations Vintage Church Downtown partners with on a consistent basis.
+Love The City Spring Break is a week-long project for college students that builds relationships and lays the foundation for long-term service and transformation in Downtown Raleigh.
+This Spring Break, 3/11-3/15, you’re invited to join us for a week of comprehensive theological training and service to the people of our city through organizations Vintage Church Downtown partners with on a consistent basis.
 This year, we will be serving with Raleigh Rescue Mission, Corral, and Rebuilding Together.
 Please register for this event online – cost for the week is $85, but if you register by 2/8, you’ll receive a discounted rate of $75.
 Please email Ted Yap if you have any questions!

 MEET THE VINTAGE COLLEGE LEADERSHIP TEAM